 If a product is intended for kids, it falls under certain regulations designed to make sure that it’s safe.
 This means product testing, and product testing costs money.
 What “safe” means varies by age – the younger an age you want to say the game is okay for, the more rigorous testing it requires, and the more up-front money the publisher needs to spend on testing.

 For mass-market games that sell zillions of copies, this isn’t a huge deal: the one-time expense gets spread out over a very large number of copies.
-Eg, if product testing costs $20,000 (a completely made-up cost), and 400,000 copies of the game are printed, that’s only $0.05 per game, which isn’t going to significantly boost the sales price or change the financial scope of the project.
+Eg, if product testing cost $20,000 (a completely made-up cost), and 400,000 copies of the game were printed, that’s only $0.05 per game, which wouldn’t significantly boost the sales price or change the financial scope of the project.
 But the vast majority of hobby games have print-runs on the order of 2,000 to 10,000 copies.
-For 5,000 copies – a fairly standard print-run – that’d be $4 per game manufactured, which due to how pricing and distribution work will make the MSRP about $20 higher for the publisher just to break even – assuming they sell every single copy, and the higher price will make doing that more difficult!
+For 5,000 copies – a fairly standard print-run – that’d be $4 per game manufactured, which due to how pricing and distribution work would make the MSRP about $20 higher for the publisher just to break even – assuming they sold every single copy, and the higher price would make doing that more difficult!
 Unless a publisher is decently confident that the lower age on the box will prompt more sales than will be lost by the higher price – and has the liquidity to do the testing up-front – they’re pretty likely to just list it as “ages 13/14 and up”.

 There are exceptions, of course: the larger the print-run, the more financially feasible product testing becomes.
 Games which are hits (or the company has good reason to believe will sell well) can support testing better, as can companies with good financial reserves / stability.
 Testing for age 10+ isn’t nearly as rigorous / expensive as testing for 3+, so you’ll see it more often.
 Etc.